Get In Touch

 Here, Intoku demonstrates the terms of its competition by stating exactly when the competition’s winner will be announced, something you want to include so that participants don’t miss the entry cut-off point.

-Twitter states that users are: “liable to get all of their accounts suspended” if they repeatedly enter a competition using multiple accounts.
+X states that users are: “liable to get all of their accounts suspended” if they repeatedly enter a competition using multiple accounts.
 Competition hosts must include this disclaimer within the promotion’s copy and let entrants know that this can get them disqualified.

 Similarly, participants may not complete duplicate entries, such as being asked to retweet the competition more times than other entrants to win.
-This could also get their accounts disqualified, or at the most, suspended.
+This could also get their accounts disqualified or, at the most, suspended.

 It’s important to ask entrants to mention you within their retweets or comments so that you can easily find them to pick your winner.
 You may not be able to see certain participants who enter due to their accounts being private or if they fail to include your brand’s name within their submission.
 Attempting to use the search function to find participants may fail to show everyone who has entered.

 So, there you have it.
-Our short guide on what you can and can’t do when creating or hosting a social media competition on Facebook, Instagram and Twitter.
-Need a bit more help with your social media marketing campaigns?
+Our short guide on what you can and can’t do when creating or hosting a social media competition on Facebook, Instagram and X. Need a bit more help with your social media marketing campaigns?
 Get in touch with us today!